Jennifer Burns (historian): Goddess of the Market: Ayn Rand and the American Right

-Work on Milton Friedman
+Milton Friedman: The Last Conservative

-Jennifer Burns' 2023 book, Milton Friedman: The Last Conservative, provides a comprehensive exploration of the life and ideas of Milton Friedman, an important figure in 20th-century economics.
-The book delves into Friedman's role in shaping modern economic thought, particularly his contributions to the understanding of inflation and the evolution of the economics profession.
-Burns portrays Friedman not just as an economist, but as a public intellectual whose advocacy for personal freedom and critique of government intervention left a lasting impact on American conservatism.
-Through her research, Burns traces Friedman's career from his early days in an era before mathematical modeling dominated economics, highlighting his ability to communicate complex ideas to a broader audience.
-The book also examines Friedman's willingness to collaborate with female economists and his readiness to promote ideas that were initially out of favor but later gained recognition.
-Burns situates Friedman alongside Rand, noting the parallel tracks through which both figures advanced libertarian ideas, contributing to the conservative shift in American political ideology during the 20th century.

-One reviewer, David R. Henderson of the Cato Institute, criticizes Burns for labeling Friedman a conservative, when he would be more aptly described as a classical liberal due to some of his social views.
+Burns' 2023 book, Milton Friedman: The Last Conservative, explores the life and ideas of Milton Friedman, an important figure in 20th-century economics.
+Burns delves into Friedman's role in shaping modern economic thought, his contributions to the understanding of inflation, and the evolution of economics as a profession.
+Burns portrays Friedman not just as an economist but as a public intellectual whose advocacy for personal freedom and critique of government intervention left a lasting impact on American conservatism.
+Burns traces Friedman's career from his early days in the era before mathematical modeling dominated economics, describing his ability to voice complex ideas to a broader audience.
+The book also examines Friedman's willingness to collaborate with female economists, as well as his openness to promoting ideas that were initially out of favor.
+Burns situates Friedman alongside Rand, noting the parallel tracks through which both figures advanced libertarian ideas, contributing to the conservative shift in American political ideology in the late 20th century.
+Burn's choice to label Friedman a conservative was criticized by David R. Henderson of the Cato Institute.
+Henderson states that Friedman would be more accurately described as a classical liberal due to some of his social views.